oloakeem/SalesDashBoard/README.md

 Welcome to the **Sales Dashboard App**!
 This web-based application is designed to empower businesses by providing a comprehensive platform for tracking and analyzing sales performance.
 With an intuitive interface, users can visualize their sales data and manage client relationships effectively.

+# Current Status
+This project is currently in production.
+While the core functionalities are implemented, I am actively working on enhancements and additional features based on user feedback.
+My goal is to refine the user experience and improve performance while expanding the application's capabilities.

 ---

 ## 🏆 Key Features